 Challenge number Detail of challenge 1 Internal assessments and observations indicate that maths attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
-This is particularly noticeable in the reasoning and problem-solving elements of maths To improve outcomes in maths (8/14 children) 2 Internal assessments and observations indicate that attainment in writing among disadvantaged pupils is below that of non-disadvantaged pupils.
-This is particularly noticeable in their ability to develop/extend sentences, their use of vocabulary and spelling ability To improve outcomes in writing (8/14 children) 3 Internal records indicate that a significant proportion of our disadvantaged pupils require additional support from our Family Support Worker.
+This is particularly noticeable in the reasoning and problem-solving elements of maths To improve outcomes in maths (3/6 children) 2 Internal assessments and observations indicate that attainment in writing among disadvantaged pupils is below that of non-disadvantaged pupils.
+This is particularly noticeable in their ability to develop/extend sentences, their use of vocabulary and spelling ability To improve outcomes in writing (4/6 children)

+3 Internal records indicate that a significant proportion of our disadvantaged pupils require additional support from our Family Support Worker.
 This is particularly noticeable in their ability to manage friendship issues and conflict.
-This has become more noticeable since the lockdowns and includes managing fears around Covid-19 To manage social and emotional needs which are barriers to learning (6/14) 4 Internal records indicate that parents of our non-disadvantaged pupils have sought support from our Family Support Worker to manage emotional outbursts.
-This is more noticeable in KS2 To support families with parenting (4/14 children) 5 Our attendance data over the last X years indicates that attendance among some disadvantaged pupils has been between significantly lower than for non-disadvantaged pupils.
-23% of our disadvantaged pupils have experienced significant absence compared to their peers.
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+To manage social and emotional needs which are barriers to learning (4/6) 4 Internal records indicate that parents of our non-disadvantaged pupils have sought support from our Family Support Worker to help regulate emotions.
+This is more noticeable in KS2 To support families with parenting (4/6 children) 5 Pupils may have limited life experiences beyond their home and immediate community.
+They may also have limited access to book, libraries and technology.